sangcomz/FishBun/README.md

 # Feedback

-Bug reports and feature requests can be submitted [here](https://github.com/sangcomz/FishBun/issues) (please read the [instructions](https://github.com/sangcomz/FishBun/blob/master/CONTRIBUTING.md) on how to report a bug).
+Bug reports and feature requests can be submitted [here](https://github.com/sangcomz/FishBun/issues) (please read the [instructions](https://github.com/sangcomz/FishBun/blob/master/CONTRIBUTING.md) on how to report a bug and request feature).

 # License